 The Agency sponsors a Tax Deferred Annuity Plan (the "Annuity Plan") for employees of the Agency.
 Employees are eligible to participate in the Plan on the first day of employment.
 Employees may make pre-tax contributions to the Plan subject to limits set by the Internal Revenue Code.
 Contributions to the Annuity Plan are fully vested.
-Employee contributions for the year ended June 30, 2011 to the Annuity Plan totaled \$159,362.
+Employee contributions for the year ended June 30, 2012 to the Annuity Plan totaled \$165,464.

 The Agency also sponsors the South Central Human Resource Agency Pension Plan (the "Pension Plan"), a defined contribution money purchase pension plan.
 Employees are eligible to participate in the Pension Plan after six months of employment.
 The Agency contributes 5% of the employee's base salary each month, if the employee contributes 2% of his/her base salary to the Annuity Plan.
+Effective June 1, 2012, the Agency's contribution was increased to 8% for eligible employees with fifteen or more years of service.
 The Agency's contributions for each eligible employee (and earnings allocated thereon) are fully vested after one year of continuous service.
 Agency contributions for, and earnings forfeited by, employees who leave employment before one year of service are used to reduce the Agency's current period contribution requirement.
-Employer contributions for the year ended June 30, 2011 to the Pension Plan totaled \$151,527.
+Employer contributions for the year ended June 30, 2012 to the Pension Plan totaled \$160,981.